SeSeSeven/Mushroom_Classification_Fork/reports/README.md

 - GitHub Copilot
       We utilized this to assist with code suggestions and error handling.
 - Online Resources
-      We referred to online documentation, forums like Stack Overflow, and resources to get insights and suggestions on resolving specific errors or optimizing our code.
+      We referred to online documentation, forums like Stack Overflow, and resources to get insights and suggestions on resolving specific errors or optimizing our model.

-Profiling: ***[to be finished] ???***

 ## Working in the cloud